-- 1. Download and install the studio package appropriate to your host platform (Windows, Linux, or macOS). - Download Arm Mobile Studio from https://developer.arm.com/tools-and-software/ graphics-and-gaming/arm-mobile-studio/downloads. - Download Arm Development Studio from https://developer.arm.com/tools-and-software/ embedded/arm-development-studio/downloads. - 2.
-Install the studio package. - Install Arm Mobile Studio using the instructions at https://developer.arm.com/tools-and-software/graphics-and-gaming/arm-mobile-studio/installation. - Install Arm Development Studio using the instructions in the Arm Development Studio Getting Started Guide. - 3.
+- 2. Install the studio package. - Install Arm Mobile Studio using the instructions at Installation. - Install Arm Development Studio using the instructions in the Arm Development Studio Getting Started Guide. - 3.
 Install Android Debug Bridge (adb). adb is available with the Android SDK platform tools, which you can download from https:// developer.android.com/studio/releases/platform-tools. - 4.
 Add the path to the Android SDK platform tools directory to your PATH environment variable.
 The adb executable must be accessible to Streamline.

-- Set up your target device - Profile your application
+- Set up your device - Profile your application

-2.4 Set up your target device
+2.4 Set up your device

-To use Streamline, set up a target device with the application you want to profile.
+To use Streamline, set up an Android device with the application you want to profile.